jsangco/inklio/README.md

 ### 2. SQL Database connection

-> NOTE: The SQL DB resource is currently deleted.
-Please use local debugging for now.
+> NOTE: Local SQL debugging can be used by running `docker compose up`

 1. [Grant your IP address access](https://learn.microsoft.com/en-us/azure/azure-sql/database/network-access-controls-overview?view=azuresql#allow-azure-services) to the SQL DB in the Azure Portal
 2. Retrieve the connection string from the Azure Portal